unartig/sepsis_osc/typst/main_thesis.typ

 At the same time, the mitochondria, the "power house" of the cells, start to fail.
 The walls of blood vessels become leaky, allowing fluids to move into surrounding tissue.
-This causes swelling and lowers the blood pressure, which in turn reduces the oxygen supply even further.
+This causes swelling and lowers the blood pressure, which in turn reduces the oxygen supply even further @Jarczak2021sepsis.
-Additionally, tiny blood clogs begin to form inside vessels, potentially blocking blood flow and preventing oxygen to reach the cells, creating areas of local tissue death @Jarczak2021sepsis.

 Step by step, the death of cells spreads throughout the body and affects organ functionality.
 When multiple organs fail simultaneously, the condition becomes irreversible @Sepsis3.